garden-io/garden/docs/reference/config-template-config.md

 __Note that you may _not_ specify Module resources here.
 Those need to be specified in the `modules` field.__

-In addition to any template strings you can normally use for the given configurations (see [the reference](./template-strings/README.md)), you can reference the inputs described by the inputs schema for the template, using ${inputs.*} template strings, as well as ${parent.name} and ${template.name}, to reference the name of the `Render` resource being rendered, and the name of the template itself, respectively.
+In addition to any template strings you can normally use for the given configurations (see [the reference](./template-strings/README.md)), you can reference the inputs described by the inputs schema for the template, using ${inputs.*} template strings, as well as ${parent.name} and ${template.name}, to reference the name of the `RenderTemplate` resource being rendered, and the name of the template itself, respectively.

 **Important: Make sure you use templates for any identifiers that must be unique, such as action names.**
 Otherwise you'll inevitably run into configuration errors when re-using the template.
 The names can reference the ${inputs.*}, ${parent.name} and ${template.name} keys, and must be resolvable when parsing the template (meaning no action or runtime references etc.).
 Other identifiers can also reference those, plus any other keys available for templates in the given configs (see [the reference](./template-strings/README.md)).